 Medicare Advantage Plans (also known as Part C) have been around for years and offer many attractive features to people on Medicare.
-They come in many varieties with different benefits, but generally they were designed to save money for both their members and the government on the cost of healthcare.
-Medicare Advantage Plans are offered by private insurance companies and pay the Medicare benefits for their members instead of being paid directly by Medicare.
-In return, the private companies receive money from the government for each enrollee and whatever premium they charge to the member for the plan.
+These plans are offered by private insurance companies that have a contract with CMS (the organization in charge of Medicare).
+These plans pay the Medicare benefits for their members instead of being paid directly by the Medicare program.
+In return, the insurance companies receive money from the government for each enrollee in addition to any premium they charge to the member.

-Medicare Advantage Plans are frequently labeled as being an HMO (Health Maintenance Organization) or a PPO (Preferred Provider Organization) with a provider and facilities network through which their members obtain healthcare services.
+Medicare Advantage Plans are frequently labeled as an HMO (Health Maintenance Organization) or a PPO (Preferred Provider Organization).
+Both types have a provider and facilities network through which their members obtain healthcare services.
 The difference between an HMO and a PPO can be found in the network size, cost-sharing for the member, and the ability to see out-of-network providers.
 HMOs are the most restrictive but tend to offer a lower cost-sharing for their members while PPOs are less restrictive and allow members to see out-of-network providers for an additional cost.

 Both types of plans limit their enrollment to the geographic area they service, and potential enrollees should note if their coverage will travel with them if they spend significant amounts of time away from their primary residence.
 If a member moves out of the service area for their plan, they are given a special enrollment period to choose a new plan that is offered in their new home’s region.

 You will find the largest selection of in-network healthcare providers closer to your home, but if you are travelling and experience an emergency, these plans offer coverage regardless of where you are in the United States.
 Some plans now offer a nationwide network of providers for you to choose from that expands your choices for where and from whom you receive your care.